0x3321C/manage-classic-teams-updates/README.md

 <!-- NAME -->
 # Manage Teams Updates
-**Script to manage classic Teams updates**
+**Script to manage MS Teams classic updates**

 <!-- ABSTRACT -->
 ## ABSTRACT
-This script manages Classic Microsoft Teams updates by renaming update.exe and squirrel.exe, and updating the shortcut.
+This script manages Microsoft Teams Classic updates by renaming update.exe and squirrel.exe, and updating the shortcut.

 <!-- ABOUT THE PROJECT -->
 ## DESCRIPTION